sebastian-st/simplefit/README.md

 # simplefit (beta)
-Python interface for fitting exponential, linear and polynomial growth using scipy.optimize and pysimplegui; originally developed for visualizing the spread of viruses
+Simplefit is an interactive graphical tool for fitting exponential, linear and polynomial growth based on the scipy and pysimplegui libraries.
+It was originally developed for visualizing the spread of viruses, but in principle can be extended to arbitrary functions.

 # Requirements
 Python libraries: